game-ci/steam-deploy/README.md

 The username of the Steam Builder Account that you created in setup step 1.

+#### password

+The password of the Steam Builder Account that you created in setup step 1.

 #### configVdf, ssfnFileName, and ssfnFileContents

 Deploying to Steam requires using Multi-Factor Authentication (MFA) through Steam Guard.